oracle-livelabs/apex/forms-to-apex-adb/4-create-apex-app/4-create-apex-app.md

 # Create the APEX Application

-This Lab focuses on the creation of the APEX Application.
-To do this you use the Create Application Wizard.

-Prior to creating the APEX Application, a quick recap about what we’ve already have:
+In this lab, you will create an Oracle APEX application using the Create Application Wizard.
+This process will help you transition from Oracle Forms to APEX by creating a modern web application interface for your database objects.

+Before we begin, let's recap what we have set up so far:

  - An Always-Free Autonomous Database
--	An APEX Workspace with database objects already loaded.
+ - An APEX Workspace with the necessary database objects already loaded

+The goal of this lab is to guide you through the steps to create an APEX application with various types of pages such as faceted search, interactive reports, and master-detail pages.
+This will showcase the flexibility and power of APEX in building sophisticated web applications with ease.

+By the end of this lab, you will have an APEX application with multiple pages, each demonstrating different features and functionalities, ready to be enhanced further in subsequent labs.

 ## Task 1: Create an Application